 What Is FarmFundr?

 What sets the platform apart from many of the other crowdfunding farmland platforms on the market is the deal structure.
-As investors, instead of just owning the land, many of the deals are set up such that investors actually own the farm.
+As investors, instead of just owning the land, many of the deals are set up such that investors actually own part of the farm.

 How Does FarmFundr Work?

-Each listed farm on the platform will have extensive information for investors to browse.
+- Each listed farm on the platform will have extensive information for investors to browse.
 This includes an in-depth look at the property, where the risks are in the project, and the target IRR for investors.

+Most deals also include equity investment from FarmFundr.
+This demonstrates that they stand behind the deals that they source and are willing to put their own money into them.
 In man cases, the farms offered on the platform have been owned by the company's CEO for a number of years.
 During this period he typically works on getting the farms ready for investors and investing in optimizing the operations.

 Investors in this program are able to specify the commodities they would like to grow and even name their own farm!